The HomeStead at GentleBrook in Hartville, OH

 Pros

-• pro The staff are extremely friendly and welcoming.
+• pro The staff were extremely friendly and welcoming, putting families at ease.

-• pro The rooms are nice, spacious, and comfortable, with thoughtful touches that make them feel like home.
+• pro The rooms are nice, spacious, and comfortable, reflecting thoughtful touches that make them feel like home.

-• pro There is a great selection of board games and activities that keep residents engaged.
+• pro The facility offers a great selection of board games and activities that keep residents engaged.

-• pro The building is beautiful and the staff are welcoming.
+• pro The building is beautiful and the staff are outstanding; everyone is welcoming.

-• pro Gentlebrook's facility is beautiful with a wonderful team of caretakers who go above and beyond.
+• pro Gentlebrook’s facility is beautiful, with a wonderful team of caretakers who consistently go above and beyond.

 Cons

-• pro The nurse staff allegedly forgot to give the mom her insulin on several occasions.
+• pro The reviewer notes that the nurses forgot to give their mom insulin on several occasions.

-• pro It is claimed that residents can be asked to leave if their loved one doesn't get along with the director or prefers their own doctor.
+• pro They warn that if there are no relatives working there, a resident can be asked to leave if the loved one does not get along with the director or prefers to see their own doctor.

-• pro There are alleged "lots of issues going on behind closed doors."
+• pro They describe lots of issues going on behind closed doors.

-• pro The building is beautiful, but there are "lots of problems to fix" noted by the reviewer.
+• pro They acknowledge the building is beautiful but there are lots of problems to fix.

 Review